jsarayno/mba/mf_cw2.md

 <li>Production would require increase of working capital of $4 million to finance operations such as inventory purchases.
 Current liabilities will also be expected to increase by $1.5 million.
 This net working capital will be released at the end of the asset’s life.</li>
-<li>Each gallon of gasoline would sell for $2.7.</li>
+<li title="updated from gallon to litre">Each gallon of gasoline would be $10.107. <strong>The per litre of gasoline would sell for $2.7.</strong></li>
 <li>Monthly fixed expenses (excluding depreciation) is projected at $1.5 million.
 Included in fixed expenses are
 administration, sales and marketing expenses.
-Variable costs of production would be $1.95 per gallon.</li>
+Variable costs of production would be <strong>$1.95 per litre</strong>.</li>
 <li>Krisenergy pays a corporate tax rate of 18%.
 Capital gain on asset disposal is charged at corporate tax rate.</li>
 </ol>

 ## Case Study 2 – Budgeting Ahead

 On 1 Jan 2022, Kris Energy Limited is attempting to conduct cash flow budget through to Mar 31, 2022.
-On the latter date, an unsecured note payable for US$4,000,000 with interest rate of 3% per annum.
+On the latter date, an unsecured note payable for US$2,000,000 with interest rate of 3% per annum.
 Such amount was borrowed on 30 Sept 2021 to help the company overcome the seasonal peak in October through to December 2021.
 Interest payments are paid monthly.